Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 Bicep may provide function expressions to use in place of object literal secure property references that will compile to the literal format in the ARM template.
 One such example is the existing `kv.getSecret(...)` function.

+For the "Resource" source, custom properties ("credentialType" in the example) on this object will be determined by the extension.
+In a future REP, there will be a design for how extensions can provide this detail.
+For the time being it will be hard coded in the engine to accept certain properties based on the resource type of the resource supplied.
+This future REP will off load the responsibility of how to get the secret from the user and Deployment engine to the extension implementer.

 **For stack deployments, any language expressions present in extension configurations must be constrained to prevent persisting user secrets long-term and causing security risks.
 There are no restrictions for non-stack deployments.**
 Secure properties will be re-fetched on demand for stack deployments.
 Non-secure property expressions will be resolved